 On April 30, 2019, the California Institute for Regenerative Medicine ("CIRM") awarded the Company up to \$6.5 million under a CLIN2 grant award to support the clinical development of gene therapy for LAD-I. Proceeds from the grant will help fund clinical trial costs as well as manufactured drug product for Phase I/II patients enrolled at the U.S. clinical site, University of California, Los Angeles ("UCLA") Mattel Children's Hospital, led by principal investigator Donald Kohn, M.D., UCLA Professor of Microbiology, Immunology and Molecular Genetics, Pediatrics (Hematology/Oncology), Molecular and Medical Pharmacology and member of the Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research at UCLA.
-In 2019, we received the first two grants from CIRM of \$1.2 million, based on eligible costs incurred under the grant.
+In 2019, we received the first two grants from CIRM in the aggregate of \$1.2 million, based on eligible costs incurred under the grant.
 The CIRM grant reimbursements are accrued as an offset against R&D expenses as reimbursable expenses are incurred.
-No CIRM grants have been received or costs incurred relating to the next milestone for the three months ended March 31, 2020.
+On July 1, 2020, the Company received the next cash advance from CIRM of \$1.6 million.
+As of June 30, 2020, the Company recorded a receivable and reduction of R&D expenses of \$1.6 million for the reimbursable expenses incurred for the three months ended June 30, 2020.